mohitpai/journey-optimizer.en/help/using/building-journeys/segment-qualification-events.md

 1. Select a namespace.
 This is only needed if the event is positioned as the first step of the journey.

+    >[!NOTE]
+    >
+    >You can only select a people-based identity namespace.
+If you have defined a namespace for a lookup table (for example: ProductID namespace for a Product lookup), it will not be available in the **Namespace** dropdown list.

    ![](assets/segment7.png)

 The payload contains the following context information, which you can use in conditions and actions: